-Morgan asked.

-"The Germans tried and we failed them.
+"Maybe this is his time, lass.
+The Germans tried, and we failed them.
 We are on our own.
-Now is the time of most vulnerability of the English overlords.
-The Military Council must feel that it is now or never," Tadgh expounded.
+Now is the time the English overlords are most vulnerable.
+The Military Council must feel that it is now or never."

-"Or maybe, with what just happened in Kerry, the Lord is telling us to slow down," Morgan conjectured.
+"Or maybe, with what just happened in Kerry, the Lord is telling us to slow down."

-"It's too late for that now lass," Tadgh concluded.
+"It's too late for that now.."

-"Not in my humble opinion," Morgan responded.
+"Not in my humble opinion.".